exilon/QuickLib/README.md

   - **NumRetries:** Number of retries done.
   - **MaxRetries:** Number of maximum retries allowed before mark task as failed.
   - **LastException:** Return last exception of a failed task.
-  - **CircuitBreaked:** Return true if max retries has been reached or user cancelled into OnRetry event.
+  - **CircuitBreaker:** Returns true if max retries have been reached or user cancelled in OnRetry event.
   - **IsEnabled:** Return status of task.

 **Quick.FaultControl:**
 --
-Manages fail and retry policies, defining max retries, wait time beetween retries and circuit break mecanism.
+Manages fail and retry policies, defining max retries, wait time between retries and circuit break mechanism.

 **Quick.Process:**
 --